 CFC's president, Dr. Jeffrey Seisler has over 30 years experience in the areas of energy analysis, management consulting, clean fuels policy development and strategic marketing.
 Early in his career as a management consultant Dr. Seisler specialized in solar energy, energy conservation, and technology commercialization activities for government and private sector clients.

-Since 1983 Dr. Seisler has been involved in new market development with a focus on natural gas vehicles, first with the American Gas Association in Washington, D.C. and then as the first Executive Director of the Natural Gas Vehicle Coalition (1988-1994) and starting in July 1994 as the founding Executive Director of the European Natural Gas Vehicle Association.
+Since 1983 Dr. Seisler has been involved in new market development with a focus on natural gas vehicles, first with the American Gas Association in Washington, D.C. and then as the first Executive Director of the Natural Gas Vehicle Coalition (today NGVAmerica) (1988-1994) and starting in July 1994 (to 2007) as the founding Executive Director of the European Natural Gas Vehicle Association (today NGVAEurope).

 Dr. Seisler was one of the founders of the International Association for Natural Gas Vehicles (IANGV) starting in 1986 and has been on the Executive Committee since 1990.
-He was a two term President of the IANGV (1998-2002) and today is the Vice President for Government Relations.
+He was a two term President of the IANGV (1998-2002) and served on an on-going basis as the Vice President for Government Relations.

 Specific accomplishments include:

 - Created a series of Clean Fuels Consulting Critical Issue Workshops from 2008 to 2016.
 Topics included CNG, LNG and H2 storage systems, 'Poli-techs' standards and regulations, fuel station commercialization and CNG and LNG safety.
 The Critical Issues Workshop on Dual-Fuel Systems (2010) was the basis for the development of a full suite of UNECE regulations for dual-fuel vehicle systems for original equipment manufacturers and retrofit system suppliers for heavy-duty vehicles.